SzeMeng76/domoappbot/README.md

   <img src="https://github.com/SzeMeng76/domoappbot/actions/workflows/docker-publish.yml/badge.svg" alt="GitHub Actions Workflow Status" />
 </p>

+This is a powerful, multi-functional Telegram bot for price lookups and more, containerized with Docker for easy deployment.
+Forked from the original [domoxiaojun/domoappbot](https://github.com/domoxiaojun/domoappbot) with significant feature enhancements, bug fixes, and a refactored architecture using MySQL and Redis.

 ### ✨ Features

 -   **💱 Currency Conversion:** Real-time exchange rate lookups.
 -   **🎮 Steam Prices:** Query prices for Steam games and bundles across different regions.
--   **📱 App Stores:** Search for iOS, macOS, and iPadOS applications by keyword or directly by App ID.
+-   **📱 App Stores:** Search for iOS, macOS, and iPadOS applications by keyword or directly by App ID, with support for multi-country price comparison.
 -   **📺 Streaming Prices:** Check subscription costs for services like Netflix, Disney+, and Spotify.
--   **🔐 Admin System:** A comprehensive admin panel to manage user and group whitelists.
+-   **🔐 Admin System:** A comprehensive, interactive admin panel (`/admin`) to manage user/group whitelists and bot administrators.
 -   **🧹 Auto-Cleanup:** Automatically deletes commands and bot replies to keep group chats tidy.
--   **⚙️ Containerized:** The entire application stack (bot, database, cache) is managed with Docker and Docker Compose for a simple, one-command startup.
+-   **⚙️ Fully Containerized:** The entire application stack (bot, database, cache) is managed with Docker and Docker Compose for a simple, one-command startup.
+-   **🚀 Automated Setup:** The database schema is created automatically by the application on its first run, no manual `init.sql` needed.

 ### 🛠️ Tech Stack